The Marion Gluck Clinic is a registered company number 06634850.

 No form of abuse, be it physical, sexual or verbal, towards any of our staff will be tolerated and will result in immediate removal from our patient base.

 Patients may be asked to undertake additional tests which are not provided by the Clinic.
-These could be gynaecological checks, mamograms or DEXA scans for bone density.
-In this situation, we recommend a practice we are confident delivers a high-quality service at an acceptable price, and book this on the patient’s behalf.
+These could be gynaecological checks, mammograms or DEXA scans for bone density.
+In this situation, we recommend a practice we are confident delivers a high-quality service at an acceptable price.
 However, there is no obligation to use our recommended partners.